toji/webgpu-gltf-case-study/index.md

 ### Render Pipeline Structure

-We'll start by takeing a closer look at what a `GPURenderPipeline` contains, and how it affects our rendering.
+We'll start by taking a closer look at what a `GPURenderPipeline` contains, and how it affects our rendering.

 You can see what's in the pipeline by looking at the [WebGPU spec's `GPURenderPipelineDescriptor` definition](https://gpuweb.github.io/gpuweb/#dictdef-gpurenderpipelinedescriptor) but given that it's a heavily nested structure it takes a bit of navigation to see the full thing.